 Introduction

-Creating EveryMundo’s latest feature in airTRFX Control Platform wasn’t easy.
-It required a lot of strategic planning, research, coding iterations, and time.
-As a developer, building a successful product feature with high visibility can be nerve-wracking– So how did the airTRFX Maximization Score come to life?
+Developing EveryMundo’s latest feature in the airTRFX Control Platform wasn’t easy.
+It involved a lot of strategic planning, research, coding iterations, and time.
+As a developer, building a successful product feature with high visibility can be nerve-wracking—so how did we bring the airTRFX Maximization Score to life?
+Go from 0-100 with our airTRFX Maximization Score!

 1. The Planning Phase

 What is the airTRFX Maximization Score?
-As indicated in its name, the Maximization Score provides users a score ranging from 0-100%.
-This overall score indicator provides an estimate to users on how well their accounts are performing.
-Users receive recommendations on ways to improve their accounts in order to get the most out of their airTRFX Products.
-Users can raise their overall score by completing recommended tasks that pair with an uplift score.
-These recommendation cards are specific to the user and can be freely dismissed by the user if they are not relevant.
+As the name suggests, the Maximization Score offers users a score ranging from 0-100%.
+This overall score indicator offers users an estimate of how well their accounts are performing.
+Users get recommendations on ways to enhance their accounts to maximize the benefits of their airTRFX Products.
+Users can increase their overall score by accomplishing recommended tasks associated with an uplift score.
+These recommendation cards are tailored to the user and can be freely dismissed by them if they are not relevant.

 - Amount of recommendations applied per user